 The zip-top hydration bladders are very similar to the fold top hydration bladders.
 The tops of these bladders look like a large zip-lock bag that your press close and slide a closure over the top of the zipper portion.
 The openings in these bags are also fairly wide, and they have a lower profile, so it’s easier to fill them in slow-moving streams or at home under the tap.
 These types of bladders are slightly harder to clean than the fold top styles because you need a brush to clean the inside, and you usually can’t flip them inside out to reach everything.

-Models with screw tops do take slightly longer to open and close, but they’re one of the easiest types to fill in shallow water.
+Models with screw tops do take slightly longer to open/close, but they’re one of the easiest types to fill in shallow water.
 You hold these water bladders either horizontally or vertically to fill them, and this allows you to quickly and easily fill them in a water fountain or from the tap.
-This is a significant bonus if you’re trying to fill it up in a public restroom where you don’t necessarily want your product touching more than necessary.
-Additionally, you can fill these completely, where you may have to leave a slight space with the fold to zip tops to close them properly.
+This is a significant bonus if you’re trying to fill it up in a public restroom where you don’t necessarily want your bladder touching more than necessary.
+Additionally, you can fill screw-top hydration bladders completely, where you may have to leave a slight space with the fold to zip tops to close them properly.
 However, these models may be slightly more difficult to clean because you can’t turn them inside out and it can be harder to get your brush inside to reach every small area.